boazbk/crypto/lec_08_hash_functions_part2.md

 cryptographic hash function for this purpose.

-### Forward secrecy
+### Forward and backward secrecy

 A cryptographic tool such as encryption is clearly insecure if the adversary learns the private key,  and similarly the output of a pseudorandom generator is insecure if the adversary learns the seed.
 So, it might seem as if it's "game over" once this happens.
 However, there is still some hope.
 For example, if the adversary  learns it at time $t$ but didn't know it before then, then one could hope that she does not learn the information that was exchanged up to time $t-1$.
 This property is known as "forward secrecy".
 It had recently gained interest as means to protect against powerful "attackers" such as the NSA that may record the communication transcripts in the hope of deciphering them in some future after it had learned the secret key.
-In the context of pseudorandom generators, one could hope for both forward and backwards secrecy.
-Forward secrecy means that the state of the generator is updated at every point in time in a way that learning the state at time $t$ does not help in recovering past state, and "backwards secrecy" means that we can recover from the adversary knowing our internal state by updating the generator with fresh entropy.
+In the context of pseudorandom generators, one could hope for both forward and backward secrecy.
+Forward secrecy means that the state of the generator is updated at every point in time in a way that learning the state at time $t$ does not help in recovering past state, and "backward secrecy" means that we can recover from the adversary knowing our internal state by updating the generator with fresh entropy.
 See [this paper of me and Halevi](https://eprint.iacr.org/2005/029) for some discussions of this issue, as well as [this later work by Dodis et al](https://eprint.iacr.org/2013/338).